itrascastro/rgardler.github.io/_posts/2015-07-17-create-a-jekyll-blog.md

 tags : [jekyll]
 ---

-I've not been blogging for a numnber of years, and I've never had a personal blog that lasted.
-Maybe now is the time to change that.
-My goal is not to use this blog to create high quality content, this is a place for me to keep notes, mostly for myself to come back to, but maybe others will find it useful.
+I've not maintained a blog for a number of years, maybe now is the time to change that.
+My goal withthis blog is not to create and maintain high quality content, I have other outputs for the polished stuff.
+This is a place for me to keep notes, mostly for myself to come back to, but maybe others will find them useful as they explore the same technologies as I do.

 So here's the first note, how this blog was created: